-Paris is one of those cities I never get tired of photographing.
-No matter how many times I visit, I always find a new angle, a quieter corner, or a different light that makes familiar landmarks feel brand new.
+Paris is one of those cities that travelers never tired of photographing.
+No matter how many times you visit, you can always find a new angle, a quieter corner, or a different light that makes familiar landmarks feel brand new.

 Over the years, I’ve learned that the best Paris photos aren’t just about where you go, but when and how you experience each spot.